-“I do have a project in the works where I want to talk to some of those people about their experiences,” they told host Alex Cooper when asked if they’ve ever spoken to Selena Gomez, Miley Cyrus, or the Jonas Brothers about their time with Disney.
-Of her fellow Disney stars, Lovato added that they all have talked about their shared experiences over the years, but she’d like to speak to “other child stars as well” for the documentary.
+“I do have a project in the works where I want to talk to some of those people about their experiences,” Lovato told host Alex Cooper when asked if they’ve ever spoken to Selena Gomez, Miley Cyrus, or the Jonas Brothers about their time with Disney.
+Of her fellow Disney stars, Lovato added that they all have talked about their shared experiences over the years, but they’d like to speak to “other child stars as well” for her yet-to-be-titled project.

-No notable names for Lovato’s documentary have been officially announced yet but there are plenty to choose from, especially since the “29” singer isn’t the first to open up about the realities of being a child star.
-Last year, Jennette McCurdy released her memoir on Aug.
-9, 2022, “I’m Glad My Mom Died,” where she didn’t mince words about her difficult challenges in the industry, specifically with Nickelodeon.
+Though she didn’t share any other details about it, including whether it’s a TV or film project, Lovato’s announcement doesn’t come as a surprise as they’re not the first to open up about the realities of being a child star.
+Jennette McCurdy recently released her memoir, “I’m Glad My Mom Died,” on Aug.
+9, where she didn’t mince words about her difficult challenges in the industry, specifically with Nickelodeon.
 In her book, McCurdy shared that she was allegedly offered “hush money” ($300,000) and an NDA by the kids network to prevent her from speaking about her experiences, which she turned down.

-Lovato also said, during her teen days, a website called Ocean Up would “take all scandalous things that were happening to Disney actors and put it on there.”
-“We lived in fear of that website,” they added.
+Lovato also said, during their teen days, a website called Ocean Up would “take all scandalous things that were happening to Disney actors and put it on there.”
+“We lived in fear of that website,” she added.
 “Wasn’t really ever Disney saying, ‘You can’t do this, you can’t do that,’ but if something happened there would be conversations.”